2015 Spring Runoff Conference

 Dates: Tuesday and Wednesday, March 31 & April 1, 2015

 Registration is $100 for both days.
 One day registration is not available.
 Student registration is FREE, but required.
 We invite students, faculty, consulting and governmental agency professionals, environmental and citizen organizations to participate.
-Suggestions for sessions and volunteers to organize or host a session are welcome.

 The following are confirmed invited speakers for the 2015 Spring Runoff Conference: